United Progressive Party: Education

 The party supports free pre-school education and requiring the government to cover the costs of at least five CXC examinations for students.
 The party also supports the establishment of a national educational institution for those with autism.
 The party also supports establishing a special institution for aviation technology, as well as emphasizing STEM and artificial intelligence in education.
-The party also wishes to foster "appreciation for [the] history and legacy of Antigua and Barbuda" in education.
+The party wishes to foster "appreciation for [the] history and legacy of Antigua and Barbuda" in education.

 Health

 The party has proposed constructing new polyclinics and creating a new mental health facility, as well as an additional non-residential facility for "at-risk" youth.
 The party wishes to create a nationwide set of standards on instructing teachers on how to deal with students' mental health.
 The party also supports free dental and eye care for persons under eighteen, creating a "medical air-bridge" between Antigua and Barbuda, and improving the quality of parental leave.
 The party also supports increasing the minimum amount of cannabis for personal consumption to 1 ounce.